douglasHoelzel/523_backend/README.md

 data_test_suite.py = All unit tests related to the data.py object

-portfolio_test_suite.py = All unit tests related to the portfolio.py object
+portfolio_test_suite.py = All unit tests related to the portfolio.py and benchmark.py objects

-benchmark_test_suite.py = All unit tests related to the benchmark.py object

 ## Running the tests